 For the GS-12, you must have at least one year of specialized experience equivalent in level of difficulty and responsibility to the GS-11 grade level in the Federal service, or comparable in difficulty and responsibility to GS-11 if outside the Federal service.

 In addition to meeting the specialized experience requirements, qualified applicants must also possess the quality of experience as it relates to how closely or to what extent an applicant's background, recency of experience, education, and training are relevant to the duties and responsibilities of the announced position.
-Candidates must clearly demonstrate the possession of knowledge, skills and abilities, or competencies necessary to successfully perform the work of the position at the appropriate level to be qualified for the position.
+Candidates must clearly demonstrate the possession of competencies necessary to successfully perform the work of the position at the appropriate level to be qualified for the position.
 Applicants must describe how their experience meets the competencies within the body of the resume.
-No separate statements addressing KSA's or competencies are required.
+No separate statements addressing competencies are required.

-Competencies: Communication, Curriculum Development, Educational and Training Technology, Human Resource and Career Development, and Program/Project Management
+Competencies: Communication, Curriculum Development, Education and Training, Educational and Training Technology, and Program/Project Management

 Qualification and time-in-grade requirements must be met within 30 days after the closing date of this announcement.

 Substitution of education for the specialized experience requirement at the GS-09 grade level: Two full years of progressively higher level graduate education, or Master's or equivalent graduate degree may be substituted to meet the experience requirement.

 Substitution of education for the specialized experience requirement at the GS-11 grade level: Three full years of progressively higher level graduate education or Ph.D. or equivalent doctoral degree.

 No Substitution of education for specialized experience at the GS-12 grade level.